 In an immersive production, the actors and audiences share the same space.
 Breaking the fourth wall, the performance will take place next to audience members and may even allow those watching to get involved with the show.
 Vaults is a purpose-built immersive theatre location in London, but for those who are looking to go to an immersive theatre production, book your tickets for The Great Gatsby.
 Sending audiences to the 1920s, you can step into the party of the era and enjoy an evening of hedonistic fun.

 In these types of theatres, the stage and seating are not fixed, leaving the creative team to mould the setup of a theatre to whatever they wish.
 Similar to an immersive theatre, the audience can sit close to the action.
 However, black box theatre may not look for the audience to be involved.
 An example of a black box set up is The Dorfman Theatre at the National Theatre.
 With a capacity of up to 450 people, seating and staging can be rearranged, allowing for a different feel to every production that is held in the auditorium.
 Take a look at the National Theatre, one of the most prolific theatres in the West End.

 Also known as amphitheatres, open-air venues can be staged as a traverse, thrust, in the round or in a proscenium arch style, but they take place outside.
-The biggest open-air venue in London is Regent’s Park Open Air Theatre, with Evita, A Midsummer Night’s Dream and Hansel and Gretel all being staged at the theatre in 2019.
+The biggest open-air venue in London is Regent’s Park Open Air Theatre.
 Drawing in large audiences as theatregoers look to see a show when the sun sets, heading to an open-air theatre creates a unique dramatic experience where the sky really is the limit!